DougReeder/elfland-glider/README.md

 so the player can look other directions than the direction of travel.

 Most quests are playable without a controller.
-Some later quests require a wand (3-DOF) controller.
+Some later quests require a “magic wand” (3-DOF controller).

 A typical quest has the player glide around, exploring the world and possibly acquiring a tool or two.
 One or more challenges arise, which the player must solve using adroit flying and possibly tools.